Menu

 • Help your child organise homework.

-• Establish a good bedtime routine
+• Establish a good bedtime and morning routine.

 • Make sure your child gets enough rest and is not distracted by too much time on the computer or watching TV.